KalicoCrew/kalico/docs/Resonance_Compensation.md

 axis with the axis Y (e.g. replace `shaper_freq_x` with `shaper_freq_y` in the formulae and in the `TUNING_TOWER` command).

+!!! example
-As an example, let's assume you have had measured the ringing frequency for one of the axis equal to 45 Hz.
+    Let's assume you have had measured the ringing frequency for one of the axis equal to 45 Hz.
 This gives start = 45 * 83 / 132 = 28.30 and factor = 45 / 66 = 0.6818 values for `TUNING_TOWER` command.
+Now let's
-Now let's assume that after printing the test model, the fourth band from the bottom gives the least ringing.
+    assume that after printing the test model, the fourth band from the bottom gives the least ringing.
 This gives the updated shaper_freq_? value equal to 45 * (39 + 5 * 4) / 66 ≈ 40.23.

 After both new `shaper_freq_x` and `shaper_freq_y` parameters have been calculated, you can update `[input_shaper]` section in `printer.cfg` with the